gregoralbrecht/tarl-eyetracking/source/code/S_1T.html.markdown

 gh_issue: 2
 ---

-# Scale: not at all ---- very much
+# "Please tell us about your experience with TARL."
-## randomized
+_Scale: not at all ---- very much_

-### "Please tell us about your experience with TARL."
+_randomized with S_1J_

 - How apparent did you find the structure of a TARL rule?
 - How difficult was it to solve the tasks?
 - How obvious did you find the syntax of TARL?